 It's aim is to use hyperspectral imaging for real-time identification of tumour margins during surgery, helping the surgeon to extract the entire tumour and to spare as much of the healthy tissue as possible.

 Hyperspectral imaging is a non-contact, non-ionizing and minimal-invasive sensing technique.
 Whereas a conventional camera captures images in three colour channels (red, blue and green), a hyperspectral camera captures data over a large number of contiguous and narrow spectral bands, and over a wide spectral range.
 For this reason it is sometimes known as imaging spectroscopy.
 Rather than a single image, we instead obtain a data-cube: a stack of images collected at different wavelengths.
 Each pixel contains an entire spectrum of data.

 Real-time Cancer Detection

-Starting with some specific types of cancers, HELICoiD will try to develop a methodology to discriminate between healthy and malignant tissues in real-time during surgical procedures.
+Starting with some specific types of cancers, HELICoiD is developing a methodology to discriminate between healthy and malignant tissues in real-time during surgical procedures.

-Using a dataset of hyperspectral images of healthy and cancerous tissue, an algorithm will be trained to detect difference in their spectral signature using machine learning techniques.
-The algorithm will then be applied to identify cancerous and healthy tissue in hyperspectral images acquired during surgery.
-This information will be provided to the surgeon in real time by overlaying conventional images with a colour-map that indicates the likelihood of that particular area being cancerous.
+Using a dataset of hyperspectral images of healthy and cancerous tissue, an algorithm is being trained to detect differences in their spectral signature using machine learning techniques.
+The algorithm is then being applied to identify cancerous and healthy tissue in hyperspectral images acquired during surgery.
+In the future, this information could be provided to the surgeon in real time by overlaying conventional images with a colour-map that indicates the likelihood of that particular area being cancerous.